helm/chart-testing-action/README.md

 # *chart-testing* Action

-A GitHub Action to lint and test Helm charts, using the [helm/chart-testing](https://github.com/helm/chart-testing) CLI tool.
+A GitHub Action for installing the [helm/chart-testing](https://github.com/helm/chart-testing) CLI tool.

-`master` supports Helm 3 only.
-Support for Helm 2 is on branch `dev-v2`.

 ## Usage

 ### Pre-requisites

-1. A GitHub repo containing a directory with your Helm charts (eg: `/charts`)
+1. A GitHub repo containing a directory with your Helm charts (e.g: `charts`)
-1. Optional: if you want to override the defaults, a [chart-testing config file](https://github.com/helm/chart-testing#configuration) in your GitHub repo (eg. `/ct.yaml`)
 1. A workflow YAML file in your `.github/workflows` directory.
   An [example workflow](#example-workflow) is available below.
   For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)

 ### Inputs

 For more information on inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)

-- `image`: The chart-testing Docker image to use (default: `quay.io/helmpack/chart-testing:v3.2.0`)
+- `version`: The chart-testing version to install (default: `v3.2.0`)
-- `config`: The path to the config file
-- `command`: The chart-testing command to run
-- `kubeconfig`: The path to the kube config file
-- `docker_args`: Additional arguments which should be passed to docker when starting the ct container

 ### Example Workflow

 Create a workflow (eg: `.github/workflows/lint-test.yaml`):

+Note that Python must be installed as shown below because the action also installs [Yamale](https://github.com/23andMe/Yamale) and [yamllint](https://github.com/adrienverge/yamllint) which require Python.

 ```yaml
 name: Lint and Test Charts